 Which makes me feel that seeing contradictions in others is a weak rationalisation for our own inertia, or lack of inspiration.
 In the case of the climate march, I feel despondent about the impact of my own individual actions.
 Which is why I chose to rally in favour of centralised action.
 That, and to be able to look my kids in the eye, if I’m being totally honest.

-With hindsight, this piece was simply self-rationalisation of my own actions.
-An effort to make sense of my own contradictions.
+With hindsight, this piece was simply a rationalisation of my own actions.
+An effort to make sense of my contradictions.
 To swerve that feeling of inadequacy.
 [Reaches for plastic water bottle and takes a sip].
 I am, after all, only human.

 Keith Lewis is a freelance copywriter based in Brighton.